nitroshare/qmdnsengine/README.md

 This library provides an implementation of multicast DNS as per [RFC 6762](https://tools.ietf.org/html/rfc6762).

-> **Note:** the library is under active development and may change drastically before the first release.

 ### Documentation

 To learn more about building and using the library, please visit this page: